About physician assistants

 CIHI’s Health Workforce Database (HWDB) collects aggregate-level, standardized data on the regulatory environment, supply, and demographic and education characteristics of physician assistants in Canada.

-- Data on physician assistants from 2013 is available on request by completing this data inquiry form or emailing us at email@example.com.
+- Data on physician assistants from 2013 to 2016 is available on request by completing this data inquiry form or emailing us at email@example.com.

 - For more information on CIHI’s health workforce data, visit the HWDB metadata page.